-The eigenvalue decomposition (EVD) of the inverse effective T-matrix, also known as the interaction matrix, has been used to extract the multipole content of BICs in periodic arrays of particles~\cite{Bulgakov2014Nov,Bulgakov2018Oct}.
-However, the EVD has a few limitations: (1) It does not necessarily exist, and (2) the interaction matrix is non-Hermitian (as well as the S-matrix); therefore, its left and right eigenvectors do not form orthonormal basis sets for incident and scattered waves.
+The eigenvalue decomposition (EVD) of the inverse effective \textit{T}-matrix, also known as the interaction matrix, has been used to extract the multipole content of BICs in periodic arrays of particles~\cite{Bulgakov2014Nov,Bulgakov2018Oct}.
+However, the EVD has a few limitations: (1) It does not necessarily exist, and (2) the interaction matrix is non-Hermitian (as well as the \textit{S}-matrix); therefore, its left and right eigenvectors do not form orthonormal basis sets for incident and scattered waves.
 In contrast, the SVD of a matrix, even complex valued, is always well defined and free from these limitations, making it a more robust descriptor of scattering processes~\cite{Suryadharma2017May} and lattice resonances~\cite{Wang2025Feb}.
-This motivates us to investigate the SVDs of the effective T-matrix, expressed in a multipolar basis, and of the S-matrix, expressed in a plane-wave (diffraction-order) basis, as a unified framework for diagnosing and characterizing BICs in metasurface-based systems.
+This motivates us to investigate the SVDs of the effective \textit{T}-matrix, expressed in a multipolar basis, and of the \textit{S}-matrix, expressed in a plane-wave (diffraction-order) basis, as a unified framework for diagnosing and characterizing BICs in metasurface-based systems.
 Although this work focuses on applying this approach to describe electromagnetic and acoustic BICs, it is not restricted to these cases and can be extended to other wave domains, such as elastic-wave BICs~\cite{Cao2025Dec, Liu2025Oct}.

 To this end, in Sec.~\ref{sec:theory}, we introduce the relevant matrix formulations and derive general SVD-based criteria for BIC formation, including the vanishing of the inverse of the largest singular values and the orthogonality of the associated singular vectors to propagating plane waves (typically corresponding to the zeroth diffraction order).
 In Sec.~\ref{sec:numerics}, we validate these theoretical predictions through numerical simulations of BICs in various systems and compare the different approaches.
 The numerical results are reproducible using publicly available codes~\cite{svd}.
 Section~\ref{sec:discussion} discusses how to distinguish between genuine BICs and quasi-BICs in numerical schemes based on the proposed SVD criteria.
 Finally, Sec.~\ref{sec:conclusion} concludes the work.